shannongross/sayitwithme/README.md

 Live demo: [sayitwithme.pages.dev](https://sayitwithme.pages.dev).
 Works best on a phone.

-I built this for a Rohingya family who were resettled near me.
-The adults had never been to school and do not read in any language, including their own, which is mostly a spoken one.
-They wanted enough English to get through a clinic visit or a bus ride on their own.
-Every app I tried with them assumed you could read, if not English then at least the menus in your first language.
-None of them worked for people who can't read at all.

-This app has no text on screen.
-The learner taps a picture, hears the phrase, repeats it, and receives a green check or an amber "try again".
+The motivation for this app was a Rohingya refugee family that resettled near me.
+I spent time teaching the mother English, and we ran into a wall quickly.
+Rohingya is primarily an oral language, with no widely used written form, so Google Translate and similar tools were of no help.
+Most adult English resources, Duolingo included, assume the learner can read in some language, and oral-only English lessons, particularly for Rohingya speakers, are virtually nonexistent.

+This app is for adults who want to learn spoken English without relying on any written language.
+Nothing on screen is text; every control is a picture, a sound or a color.
+Work is ongoing to collect audio from Rohingya volunteer translators so learners can hear each phrase in their own language first.

 ## How it works

-The phone records a short attempt and sends it to the API.
-The API transcribes it with a speech-to-text model, checks that the content words of the target phrase are present, and returns "understood" or "not yet".
-The recording is deleted before the response is sent.
-All feedback on the phone is color, icon and sound.
+The learner taps a picture, hears the phrase, and records an attempt.
+The recording is sent to the API, where an LLM transcribes it to text.
+A deterministic grader then compares that transcription against the key words of the target phrase; the attempt passes when every key word is present.
+The API returns "understood" or "not yet", deletes the recording, and the phone shows the result as a color, an icon and a sound.

-The stack is a React frontend, a Python API and Postgres, hosted on Google Cloud.
-Pictures come from an AAC symbol library, and every learner hears the same English voice.
+The frontend is React, the API is Python, and content lives in Postgres, all hosted on Google Cloud.
+Pictures come from an AAC symbol library.

 ## Choices that shaped it